 Just wait until they walk around it.
 Barriers are huge advantages.
 They help you corner someone, drive them into a position in which they don’t want to be, or set up a solid fortification.
 And try not to give the enemy a reason to break it, like constantly camping behind it.

-Minions refer to Jessie’s turret Scrappy, Nita’s Big Baby Bear, and Pam’s healing station.
+Minions refer to Jessie’s turret Scrappy, Nita’s Big Baby Bear, and Pam’s Healing Station etc.

 They are all huge helps in this game mode, and you usually want at least one of these characters or Poco on your team (more on that later).